What is a structural rivet?

 How to install a Structural Rivet

-Which is the best structural rivet-tool?
+Which is the best Huck rivet tool?

 Selecting the correct rivet gun depends on the nature of the project + your specific requirements, below we cover the main rivet gun categories, along with their pros. & cons.
 At Aerobolt, we stock a wide range of popular brand rivet guns plus a few alternative options that we have rivet gun lab tested for quality and value.
 Our site has extensive information covering most tools for you to review.
 To discuss further, simply contact us

-Structural rivets tools are broken down to two main types
+Huck Structural rivets tools are broken down to two main types

 1. Huck guns that install both structural rivets and Huck bolts (pin & collar).